 Investigate and resolve adverse events

-When an adverse event occurs, our consultants can serve as an objective third party to investigate the event and analyze the root causes.
+When an adverse event occurs, our nursing home consultants can serve as an objective third party to investigate the event and analyze the root causes, providing comprehensive accident and forensic investigation services.
+ECRI works with you to investigate patient incidents and analyze these events to find the root cause.
 Based on those findings, we can then recommend evidence-based solutions to help reduce the risk of these events in the future.
+We also offer proactive consultations to help you prevent hazards that might be common in your facilities, expert witness consultation and testimony, biomedical testing, technical consultations, and gross and microscopic inspections.

 Interested in learning more?